Compaya/slate/source/includes/_sms.md

 }
 ```

-This endpoint lets you send a SMS to one or multiple recipients.
+This endpoint lets you send an SMS to one or multiple recipients.

 ### HTTP Request
 <aside class="wrap_request">